bornasarcevic/Terminal-Project-Management-Application/README.md

 # Terminal-Project-Management-Application
 Application is used to create and manage your projects and people working on it.
-It covers area like arrays, structures, pointers, sorting and checking alghoritms, files etc.
+It covers area like arrays, structures, pointers, sorting and checking alghoritms, files, string, time etc.
 Some features:
 1. Adding project (project name, description,TODO list, start date, add persons, end date, set priority)
 2. View all projects